sergei-dyshel/vscode-qcfg/README.md

 critical (like command precondition) and are shown in a less intrusive in status bar.

+# Troubleshooting

+## Requesting Accessibility on MacOS

+The dialog box asks to request accessibility for
+`Code - OSS Helper (Renderer).app`.
+The app is not in `/Applications` but in `/Applications/Code - OSS.app/Contents/Frameworks/Code - OSS Helper (Renderer).app`.

+One way to select it is to use "Go to location" by pressing `Cmd+Shift+G`.

 # Future plans

 - More features!